 Browser – A software program that allows Internet documents (like webpages) to be viewed, also called a Web Browser.

 Domain Name – A unique name that identifies a specific computer on the Internet.

 Download – A term for transferring software or other files from one computer to another.

-E-mail – Electronic Mail – Messages sent from one specific user to another using a network
+Email – Electronic Mail – Messages sent from one specific user to another using the Internet.

 HTML – HyperText Markup Language- A computer language used to make hypertext documents that are sent via the World Wide Web and viewed using a Browser.